peacey/split-vpn/README.md

 Remember to modify the `cd` line and the `--config` openvpn option to point to your config.
 Comment out the `add-vpn-iptables-rules.sh` line if you want the iptables kill switch to not be activated until after the VPN connects.

 3. Run `chmod +x /mnt/data/on_boot.d/run-vpn.sh` to give the script execute permissions.
 4. That's it.
 Now the VPN will start at every boot.
 5. Note that there is a short period between when the UDMP starts and when this script runs.
-This means there is a few seconds when the UDMP starts up when your forced clients **WILL** have access to your WAN, because the kill switch has not been activated yet.
-After the script runs, forced clients will not be able to access your WAN even if openvpn crashes or restarts (see the option).
+This means there is a few seconds when the UDMP starts up when your forced clients **WILL** have access to your WAN and might leak their real IP, because the kill switch has not been activated yet.
+After the script runs, forced clients will not be able to access your WAN even if openvpn crashes or restarts (see the [REMOVE_KILLSWITCH_ON_EXIT](#configuration-variables) option below).

 </details>